pygame/pygame/docs/reST/ref/freetype.rst

    Return a new Font object that is loaded from the system fonts.
 The font will match the requested *bold* and *italic* flags.
 If a suitable system font is not found this will fall back on loading the default pygame font.
-The font *name* can also be a list of font names or a string of comma-separated font names to search for.
+The font *name* can also be an iterable of font names or a string of comma-separated font names to search for.

+   .. versionadded:: 2.0.1 Accept an iterable of font names.

 .. function:: get_default_font